 If no rendering scheme is defined, this dialog does not show any controls.
 To start working with renderers click .

 |Use this icon to add a new rendering scheme to the list.|

 |Use this icon to remove the selected scheme from the list.|

 |Use this icon to create a copy of the selected scheme.|

-Normally, expanding a node in the debugger lists the object's member variables (using renderer appropriate for their object types).
-This option lets you override that behavior and select a single expression or a series of expressions to control the display.
-You may use this to limit the amount of information displayed or to be more precise in how the information is presented for example.
+Normally, expanding a node in the debugger lists the object's member variables (using the renderer appropriate for the corresponding object types).
+This option lets you override this behavior and select a single expression or a series of expressions to be displayed.
+You may use this to limit the amount of information displayed, or to be more precise in how the information is presented.

 Note that you can use code completion (Ctrl+Space) when defining expressions.